Job DescriptionJob Summary:

 - Ability to be comfortable working with cats, dogs, small animals, reptiles, fish, and wildlife.

-- Ability to perform strenuous physical activity on a daily basis, including but not limited to lifting and carrying, reaching, stooping, squatting, and bending.
+- Ability to perform strenuous physical activity on a daily basis, including but not limited to: lifting and carrying, reaching, stooping, squatting, standing, and bending.

 - Due to the nature of shelter work, may be exposed to deceased, fractious, or aggressive animals; hostile or irate persons; zoonotic or other diseases; unpleasant noises, odors, or sights; and extreme temperatures.